Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 * #### **COMPETITIVE PROGRAMMING**

-  * I am also an experienced and proud competitive programmer ([What is competitive programming?](https://en.wikipedia.org/wiki/Competitive_programming)), where randomized algorithms and optimization of search algorithms are my most proficient skills.
+  * I am also an experienced and proud competitive programmer ([What is competitive programming?](https://en.wikipedia.org/wiki/Competitive_programming)), where I regard randomized algorithms and optimization of search algorithms as my most proficient skills.

-  * For offline contests, I have won a Gold Medal in ICPC (International Collegiate Programming Contest) Regional, a Silver Medal in ICPC East Continental Final of Asia, and two Gold Medals in CCPC (Chinese Collegiate Programming Contest).
+  * For offline contests, I have won a Gold Medal in ICPC (International Collegiate Programming Contest) Regional, a Silver Medal in ICPC East Asia Continental Final of, and two Gold Medals in CCPC (Chinese Collegiate Programming Contest).
 I'm also a two-time silver medalist of the Chinese National Olympiad in Informatics (both in 2017 and 2018).

   * For online contests, I rank 16/182781 worldwide (and 2nd in China) on the well-reputed online programming platform [Hackerrank](https://www.hackerrank.com/), and you can access the [leaderboard](https://www.hackerrank.com/leaderboard) for more details.
 I also compete on [Codeforces](https://codeforces.com/) ([see my profile here](https://codeforces.com/profile/Marco_L_T)) and [CSAcademy](https://csacademy.com/) ([see my profile here](https://csacademy.com/user/Marco_L_T)).